 I’m passionate about using US-based fabricators for many reasons, not the least of which is the history of our brewery location.
 I bought the property located at 956 Judiway in Houston from Milton Tom, an 85-year-old fabricator who used the location as his production site for over 30 years.
 His wife finally convinced him to retire in 2015.
 At the time, Milton still maintained perfect vision, never using any sort of eyeglasses (I still marvel at that!!).
 It seems that he was a local legend, based on his enigmatic personality and the quality of his work.
 Two years after he has retired, folks still stop by asking about him.
-We hope to keep some of Milton’s legacy in place as part of the brewery’s personality.
+We have preserved Milton’s legacy by including many of his creations as part of the brewery’s personality.

 Why did I decide to open a brewery?
 Good question.
 The short answer is that I would have loved to open an oil refinery if producing refined products had a “craft” dimension to it; sadly, it doesn’t.
 It is simply impossible to be a “craft refiner”, but can you imagine the possibilities?
 If you dwell on it long enough, you realize that the physical process of brewing beer and refining oil are not all that different: you begin with a number of inputs, mix them together, alter their molecular structure with certain additives at different temperatures, and produce something else.
-It requires an impressive suite of tanks and other mechanical equipment, a keen knowledge of science, math and engineering and success is born only from careful attention to process optimization.
+It requires an impressive suite of tanks, pipes, hoses and mechanical equipment, a keen knowledge of science, math and engineering and success is born only from careful attention to process optimization.

 At this point, one might assume that I am a petroleum engineer; I am not.
 I do, however, have an unusual level of envy for someone with that knowledge set.
 My professional history has centered on finance, accounting, and energy.
 I “cut my teeth” dealing with market, credit and operational risks embedded in the large investment banks located in London while working at PriceWaterhouseCoopers.
 That experience led me to advising energy companies in Houston on the same, relevant issues.
 As it turns out, you can apply complex valuation theories born on Wall Street to energy assets owned in the heart of Texas.
 As a result, I found myself working in Houston and fell in love with the city and its people.
 In all, I spent over 25 years in consulting, the last eight at Deloitte as a Partner in their Advisory practice.
-My time in London also introduced me to the traditional Pub and British beer styles that we will craft at our brewery.
+My time in London also introduced me to the traditional Pub and British beer styles that we offer at our brewery.

 I grew up in Colorado where we enjoy the full range of outdoor mountain activities.
-There are 53 mountains in Colorado that are over 14,000 feet in elevation (known as “14ers”) and each summer, we make it a goal to bring our Texas friends to the mountains to climb one of them.
-It is such a unique experience that while difficult, is certainly possible to achieve if you are active and ambitious.
+There are 58 mountains in Colorado that are over 14,000 feet in elevation (known as “14ers”) and each summer, we make it a goal to bring our Texas friends to the mountains to climb one of them.
+It is such a unique experience that, while difficult, is certainly possible to achieve if you are active and ambitious.
 We love this attribute of our Rocky Mountains and want to bring a little of that love back to Houston with us.
 In fact, our beer styles and names are also derived from the Rockies as each beer is named after a 14er.
 For instance, the “Conundrum Grapefruit IPA” is named after Conundrum Peak (elevation 14,047 feet) and the “Massive Brown Porter” derives its name from Mount Massive (elevation 14,429 feet).